Foodly

 Homepage

-Foodly’s website homepage was updated when the new platform launched.
-The new design’s primary purpose was to provide easy access to the web application for online ordering and promote the native mobile application.
-Additional links were also included for restaurants wishing to become partner members as well as for users interested in becoming delivery partners.
+Foodly’s website homepage was redesigned to support the launch of the new platform.
+Its primary goal was to provide seamless access to the web application for online ordering while promoting downloads of the native mobile app.
+Additional calls to action were included for restaurants interested in becoming partner establishments, as well as for users looking to join as delivery partners.

 Partner pages